 How we manage your homeowners or condominium association in Mount Jackson

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to turn in your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a handy source for property owners in Mount Jackson
+a handy source for landlords in Mount Jackson

-- Before you lease out your rental property in Mount Jackson
+- Before you move a tenant into your investment in Mount Jackson

 - Collections and evictions